abdullahnz/Pure-AES-Python/README.md

 # Advanced Encryption Standard (Rijndael)

 Pure AES implemented in python3.
-Its just for study and analysist how the AES works! :)
+It just for study and analysist :) How AES works !

 ## Usage